Adam Albert von Neipperg: Second marriage

 In August 1814, he was instructed to escort Napoleon's wife, the Empress Marie-Louise, to Aix-les-Bains to take the waters.
 However, the true purpose of his mission was to prevent the Empress from joining Napoleon in exile in Elba.
 Neipperg, who had understood this perfectly, was rumored to have told his mistress in Milan: "Inside of six months I shall be her lover, and soon her husband".
 The quote is most likely apocryphal, and at any rate, he did not need that long, as the Empress soon became his lover and talk of Elba never arose again.

 Four months after the death of Napoleon I in 1821, he married Marie-Louise in a morganatic marriage.
-She had become sovereign Duchess of Parma, Piacenza and Guastalla, styled Maria-Luigia di Parma, in the final act of the Congress of Vienna on 9 June 1815.
-From this union, four children were born, the first two before the marriage, whilst Marie-Louise was still legally married to Napoleon:
+She had become sovereign Duchess of Parma, Piacenza, and Guastalla, styled Maria-Luigia di Parma, in the final act of the Congress of Vienna on 9 June 1815.
+From this union, four children were born, the first two before the marriage, while Marie-Louise was still legally married to Napoleon: